cockroachdb/docs/cockroachcloud/cmek-faq.md

 ## If we don’t enable CMEK for our CockroachDB Dedicated clusters, are those encrypted in some manner by default?

-Yes, the CockroachDB Dedicated clusters are encrypted by default by the way of encrypting the cloud disks used to store the data, using cloud provider managed keys (unique to each cloud account).
+Yes, the {{ site.data.products.dedicated }} clusters are encrypted by default by the way of encrypting the cloud disks used to store the data, using cloud provider managed keys (unique to each cloud account).

 ## Is the data encryption key rotated at some set duration or periodically?
 If yes, is there a way to customize the duration?

 Yes, the data encryption key is rotated automatically once every month.
 It’s not possible to customize that duration.
-The new key is used to encrypt new writes, while the old data is still encrypted with the old data keys unless it’s rewritten.
+The new key is used to encrypt new writes, while the previous data is still encrypted with the previous data keys unless it’s rewritten.

 ## Can we rotate the CMEK for a cluster after a certain time or at some periodic interval?